Green hill adorned with cypress trees Via degli Dei

 From Bologna to Florence on ancient Via Flaminia

-The Gods along this way are the mythologically-named mountains you meet on your path: they have been watching for millennia over the ancient Military Flaminia Roman Road, now one of our travellers' favorite trips.
+The Gods along this way are the mythologically named mountains you meet on you'll meet along the way.
+They have watched for millennia over the ancient Military Flaminia Roman Road, now one of our travelers' favorite journeys.

-It connects Bologna - beautiful and generous, with a rich gastronomic scene - to Florence; although the panoramic view on the cradle of Reinassance from the top of Fiesole looks like something straight out of a painting, it will not be the most surprising moment of your trip.
+It connects Bologna - a beautiful, generous city with a rich gastronomic scene - to Florence.
+While the panoramic view on the cradle of Renaissance from the top of Fiesole looks like something straight out of a painting, it won't be the most surprising part of your journey.

 Via degli Dei Bologna Statue of Neptune's Fountain

-Expect Roman roads, military graveyards immersed in the woods, fossils of prehistoric shells in the mountain rock and mysterious legends; oasis filled with rare species of water plants, suspended bridges and Medicean castles.
+Expect Roman roads, military graveyards nestled in the woods, fossils of prehistoric shells in the mountain rock and mysterious legends.
+Discover oases filled with rare species of water plants, suspended bridges, and Medicean castles.

 Top Trips